OpenOverlayRouter/oor/README.md

 Mobile Node mode (MN)
 ---------------------
-When 'lispd' is running in MN mode, the EID obtained configured is associated to the 'lispTun0' virtual interface.
+When 'oor' is running in MN mode, the EID obtained configured is associated to the 'lispTun0' virtual interface.
 Two /1 routes covering the full IP addresses space should appear in the routing table.
 These routes should be pointing to 'lispTun0' device.
 The following lines show an example of how 'ip addr' and 'ip